kartikmehta8/thedaotool/CONTRIBUTING.md

 ## Code Style Guidelines
 - Format code with Prettier
 - Write meaningful commit messages

-### Commit Message Convention
-- Use conventional commits format:
-  - `feat:` for new features
-  - `fix:` for bug fixes
-  - `docs:` for documentation updates
-  - `style:` for formatting changes
-  - `refactor:` for code restructuring
-  - `test:` for test-related changes

 ## Questions?
 If you have questions, please open an issue or reach out to the maintainers.